 Machine Builder Jobs in USA with Visa Sponsorship

-Machine builders design, assemble, and test automated manufacturing equipment, qualifying for H-1B sponsorship when roles require specialized engineering knowledge.
+Machine builders design, assemble, and test automated manufacturing equipment, qualifying for H-1B visa sponsorship when roles require specialized engineering knowledge.
 Most positions demand mechanical, electrical, or manufacturing engineering degrees, with employers successfully arguing the technical complexity justifies specialty occupation status.
 For detailed occupation requirements, see the O*NET profile.

 See All Machine Builder JobsOverview

-Showing 5 of 12+ machine builder jobs
+Showing 5 of 9+ Machine Builder jobs

 Have you applied for this role?